 Suffering righteousness – It’s not just Paul who suffered, but all

-and carrots.
-The decision we made to believe in Christ led to the gift of the
+and carrots, in that the decision we made to believe in Jesus Christ was the

-Holy Spirit, and that gift gives us the faith to believe in Him along with the
+Holy Spirit, endows us with His faith to believe in Jesus in the face of

-ability to endure our suffering that results from our faith.
-This may be
+ability to endure our suffering that results from that faith.
+This is

 God’s earth, but it is the devil’s world.
 The majority of the people on